jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

         - security safeguards
         - data subject participation
         - limitation on further processing
-      - Consent required from data subject to process data, or from a parent or guardian is the subject is a child
+      - Consent required from data subject to process data, or from a parent or guardian if the subject is a child
       - Strict conditions on special personal information (race, religion, trade union membership, political affiliation etc)
-      - Restricts cross-boarder information transfers unless recipient country has similar privacy protections
+      - Restricts cross-border information transfers unless recipient country has similar privacy protections
       - Penalties for POPIA violation can be severe, enforced by the Information Regulator
   - **US Patriot Act of 2001**: enacted following the September 11 attacks with the stated goal of tightening U.S. national security, particularly as it related to foreign terrorism
     - The act included three main provisions: